Jun 29, 2015

 For the red wine vinaigrette:

-• In a medium bowl, whisk together the red wine vinegar, honey, lemon juice, garlic, salt and pepper.
-Vigorously whisk in the olive oil until all ingredients are combined.
+• In a medium bowl, whisk together the olive oil, red wine vinegar, honey, lemon juice, and garlic.
+Season to taste with salt and pepper.

 For the salad: